SuhaibAN/okta-workforce-iam-lab/docs/saml-sso-integration.md

 ![SAML federation success](../screenshots/saml-federation-success.png)

-This screenshot validates successful SAML federation from Okta to a real test Service Provider.
-The successful federation confirms that Okta issued a valid SAML assertion and the Service Provider accepted it.
+This screenshot validates SAML federation from Okta to a real test Service Provider.
+The result confirms that Okta issued a valid SAML assertion and the Service Provider accepted it.